probe-lab/website/content.en/websites/probelab.io.md

 vary depending on errors during the fetching process, which we look into more detail further down.

-### Web-Vitals Metrics measured from Europe using Kubo {#website-snapshot-web-vitals-barchart-probelabio-kubo-eu-central-1}
+### Web-Vitals Metrics measured from Europe using Kubo {#website-snapshot-web-vitals-barchart-kubo-eu-central-1}

-{{< plotly json="../../plots/latest/website-snapshot-web-vitals-barchart-probelab.io-KUBO-eu-central-1.json" height="400px" >}}
+{{< plotly json="../../plots/latest/website-snapshot-web-vitals-barchart-probelab.io-KUBO-eu-central-1.json" height="400px" id="website-snapshot-web-vitals-barchart-kubo-eu-central-1" >}}

 <small>[What do `Fatal`, `Undefined`, `Poor` etc. mean?](#values)</small>

 During the designated time period (indicated in the bottom right corner), we conducted multiple measurements for the five metrics shown along the x-axis.
 The y-axis represents the proportion of measurement outcomes from the total number of measurements specifically taken in the eu-central-1 region.
 This visual representation allows us to analyze the distribution of the metric ratings within the specified time frame for that particular region.

-### Website Probing Success rate from different Regions {#website-snapshot-retrieval-errors-probelabio}
+### Website Probing Success rate from different Regions {#website-snapshot-retrieval-errors}

-{{< plotly json="../../plots/latest/website-snapshot-retrieval-errors-probelab.io.json" height="350px" >}}
+{{< plotly json="../../plots/latest/website-snapshot-retrieval-errors-probelab.io.json" height="350px" id="website-snapshot-retrieval-errors" >}}

-While the graph on [IPFS Retrieval Errors](#website-trend-retrieval-errors-probelabio-kubo) further up shows the Kubo retrieval errors over time, this graph shows the retrieval errors as seen from different regions in the specified time interval (bottom right corner).
+While the graph on [IPFS Retrieval Errors](#website-trend-retrieval-errors-kubo) further up shows the Kubo retrieval errors over time, this graph shows the retrieval errors as seen from different regions in the specified time interval (bottom right corner).
 Alongside the Kubo retrieval outcomes it also shows the HTTP results.
 The black markers again show the number of probes performed in each region with each request method (count shown on the right handside y-axis).

 ### Kubo Metrics by Region